gmu-gd/motion22-spring/schedule/index.md

 ---

 ### February 24 &mdash; Week 5
 The two topics covered this week are important for any motion project.
-Cuts and transitions allow the story to move from one scene to the next and null objects and parenting allow us to group pieces and animate them as a whole.
+Cuts and transitions allow the story to move from one scene to the next and the graph editor.
+The graph editor is a way for us to more precisely control motion in After Effects.

 #### Class
 * 5.1: Cuts and Transitions
-* 5.2: Null Objects and Parenting
+* 5.2: Graph Editor

 #### Starting
 * E5: Type in Motion